Registrar Home | Registrar Search:

 URL: https://lit.mit.edu/21l-706-studies-in-film/

 Intensive study of films from particular periods, genres, or directors, or films focusing on specific formal or theoretical problems.
 Instruction and practice in oral and written communication provided.
-Previous topics include The Contemporary Horror Film, Film Remixes, Film Narrative, Heroic Cinema, and Color in Film.
+Previous topics include The Contemporary Horror Film, Film Remixes, Film Narrative, Heroic Cinema, Color in Film and Hitchcock.
 Students taking graduate version complete different assignments.
 May be repeated for credit with permission of instructor if content differs.
 Limited to 12.

 Fall: E. Brinkema